 The “Assembly Cut,” which adds 30 much-needed minutes of footage, including new/altered opening and closing sequences, vastly improves the film.
 Among other changes, it flushes out the supporting cast, especially Golic, a mad prisoner (brilliantly played by Paul McGann) whose character simply disappears without an explanation in the theatrical cut.
 That being said, Fincher, who remains unimpressed by the film in any form, refused to attach his name to that version as well.
 Theatrical version: C. Assembly Cut: B.

-Alien: Covenant (2017): Ten years have passed since the end of Prometheus, which found Dr. Elizabeth Shaw and a decapitated David taking off for new worlds in a spaceship that they commandeered from the Engineers – humankind’s creators.
+Alien: Covenant (2017): Ten years have passed since the end of “Prometheus,” which found Dr. Elizabeth Shaw and a decapitated David taking off for new worlds in a spaceship that they commandeered from the Engineers – humankind’s creators.
 The Weyland Corporation has since replaced “David” with “Walter,” a more stable model, still played by Michael Fassbender.
-Walter is monitoring the operations of the space ship Covenant, the passengers of which, 2,000 colonists and a small crew, are headed to the planet of Origae-6.
-A accident en route awakens the crew early and takes the life of the ship’s captain (James Franco, whose only dialogue occurs during a flashback).
-The new captain, Oram (Billy Crudup), is untested and untrusted, so when the ship discovers planet much closer to them than their destination, and this one also capable of supporting life, everyone agrees to simply touch down there.
+Walter is monitoring the operations of the space ship Covenant, the 2000 passengers and crew of which are headed to the planet of Origae-6 on a colonization mission.
+An accident en route awakens the crew early and takes the life of the ship’s captain (James Franco, whose only dialogue occurs during a flashback).
+The new captain, Oram (Billy Crudup), is untested and untrusted, so when the ship discovers a planet much closer to them than their destination, and this one also capable of supporting life, everyone agrees to simply touch down there.
 What do they find?
 Breathable air, harvest-ready wheat, David (Fassbender again)…and death.